Making smaller, quart-sized batches is a good way to keep your SCOBY healthy when first starting to make kombucha at home.

 Timing Harvesting and Feeding

 Harvesting and feeding can be done every 7 to 30 days.
-If you wish to draw off kombucha to drink daily but only feed the mixture weekly, be aware that kombucha drawn off at the beginning of the week is likely to be sweeter than kombucha drawn off later in the week.
+If you're wondering, "can you drink kombucha every day?" and you choose to draw off kombucha to consume daily while only feeding the mixture once a week, it's important to note that the kombucha drawn off earlier in the week is likely to be sweeter compared to the ones drawn off later in the week.

 Controlling the Sugar Content